madx/bm/README.md

 bm hello
 # Remove existing bookmark hello
 bm --remove hello
+# Interactively pick a bookmark and remove it (Esc to escape)
+bm --remove-interactive
 # List available bookmarks
 bm --list
 # Preview the contents of hello
 bm --preview hello
 # Expand bookmark hello to its full path
-bm --resolve hello
-# Interactively pick a bookmark and resolve it
-bm --expand
+bm --expand hello
-# Interactively pick a bookmark and remove it (Esc to escape)
+# Interactively pick a bookmark and resolve it (Esc to cancel)
-bm --expand-remove
+bm --expand-interactive
 ```